rocherbpb/Barcoding/index.md

 For a Blast search, fasta sequences are entered in the test area under in the "Enter Query Sequence" box in [Nucleotide Blast (blastn)](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&BLAST_SPEC=&LINK_LOC=blasttab&LAST_PAGE=blastn).
 The "standard databases" are searched for "Highly similar sequences."

-Using results of the searches, two of the most divergent sequences of the matched species are included as references in downstream species delimitation analysis.
+Using results of the searches, two of the most divergent sequences from the matched species are included as references in downstream species delimitation analysis.
+Also include two of the most divergent sequences from the nearest neighour species i.e.

 Where no field/morphological identification is available, sequences are tentatively identified as the matched species (if >2%, add "near" prefix).